kojodoc/kojodoc.github.io/tutorials/lessons-level2/oo-programming.md

 * Programming with objects is called object oriented programming.
 * The core ideas in object oriented programming are:
   * Abstraction - Something useful is created with a given name and a way of interacting with it (called its interface).
+  * Message Passing - You interact with an abstraction only by passing messages to it (via method calls).
   * Encapsulation - The implementation of the interface is hidden behind the walls of the abstraction (within the body of the class/object).
   * Polymorphism - Different types of objects with the same interface can be treated in the same fashion.
 Ploymorphism literally means - *many forms*, and supports the idea of the same thing (interface) in many forms (implementations).
+So if an interface has a method `makeSound`, and you have a sequence of objects that implement this interface, you can call the `makeSound` method on all these objects, and the exact sound that is made can vary depending on the implementation of this method in the object.
   * Inheritence and composition - to use the functionality of a given class, a new class can inherit from it or use it (by containing an instance of it).

+Note how in object-oriented programming, the focus shifts from the flow of control to the flow of messages.

   ---

 **Q2b.** Can you identify the abstraction in the above code?

+**Q2c.** Can you identify the message-passing in the above code?

-**Q2b.** Can you identify the encapsulation in the above code?
+**Q2d.** Can you identify the encapsulation in the above code?

 ---